-ERA's waste Module can effectively complete all the above-mentioned calculations for you and output a report that shows the distribution of waste per month such as recycling, incineration, and reuse.
+ERA's Hazardous Waste Module can effectively complete all the above-mentioned calculations for you and output a report that shows the distribution of waste per month such as recycling, incineration, and reuse.
 It also helps you track your progress and meet your waste-related goals by recording the amount of waste produced and the amount of waste recycled while providing information required by EPA VOC regulations.
-Click here to explore these benefits for your facility.

 April 19, 2021